trek region

 The trail cuts across a couple of valley streams next as we go.
 We soon come across a crude log bridge over the second brook.
 The streams are very clear and it is safe to drink the water in the stream.
 This is the spot to refill our water and take some rest, maybe have the packed lunch carried from the last campsite.
 The Lidderwat locale is still an hour’s journey from here.

 The trail here curves into another wooded area of gorgeous firs before coming out into the meadows of Lidderwat, where the river flows clear watered.
 We can find quaint little Gujjar settlements that mark the very locale.
-Thanks to tourist inflow in recent times, there are also Pahalgam Disritict Authority Huts and food places established for comfortable stays.
+Thanks to tourist inflow in recent times, there are also Pahalgam District Authority Huts and food places established for comfortable stays.
 There are enough places to pitch camps in this section of the trail.

-Day 3 : Lidderwat To Shekwas
+Lidderwat To Shekwas

-• Altitude: 3,350 m/ 11,000 ft
+• Altitude: 3,350 m/ 11,000 ft.

-• Trek Distance: 6 km | Duration: 5 hrs
+• Trek Distance: 6 km | 5 hrs.

-• Altitude Gain: 550 m/ 1,850 ft
+• Altitude Gain: 550 m/ 1,850 ft.

-• Moderate terrain, continuous ascent for a few hours
+• Moderate terrain, continuous ascent for a few hours.

-• Enough water sources on the way
+• Enough water sources on the way.

-• One river crossing just before Homwas
+• One river crossing just before Homwas.

-• Hot lunch at campsite
+• Hot lunch at campsite.

-• Stay in tents
+• Stay in tents.

 Today we trek approx 5 hours along a trail winding up directly from behind the PDA homes.
 The trail starts alongside the Lidder River and in a matter of half an hour you will find yourself inside a forest of pines, the Lidder River is now a distant shadow and the meadows have ebbed away.
 The woods are not very thick and occasionally open up to wide clearings.